 - Facing competition from TikTok for market share

-While TikTok hasn’t dethroned the search giant yet, it does remain a formidable option for marketing to its very engaged audience.
+While TikTok hasn’t yet dethroned the search giant, it remains a formidable option for marketing to its very engaged audience.

 At the moment, the options for TikTok ads are relatively limited, with just sponsored reels.
 This means you’ll focus mostly on mobile video advertising, which is the most engaging form of content on TikTok.